 A commercial buyer’s agent chooses to specialise in a market for your benefit.
 And that means they provide more accurate advice within that niche when compared to more generic agents.

 Commercial investors usually have a smaller pool of potential tenants to choose from.
 Furthermore, they need to purchase a property based on the demands of the local area.
-For example, there’s no use buying an industrial property in a location that doesn’t have these types of business.

 Second, agents differ in terms of the payment structures.
 Some work on fixed fees, whereas others work on a commission-based model or a mix of both.
 And each of these models has its pros and cons.

 With a fixed fee model, you pay a set amount of money for a specific service.
-The auction example I just mentioned works here.
-In this scenario, the agent charges a fixed fee of $500 to attend an auction on the buyer’s behalf.

 Now, with this model, the agent will charge a percentage fee, typically based on the final property purchase price.
 That means that you don’t have to pay as much money for the agent upfront.
-However, you will need to account for the variances in payment that result from the purchase price of the property.

 In this mixed model, however, you have a more flexible payment plan with your buyer’s agent while getting the same quality service you’ve paid for.